Gonzales still on attack against James Comey

 The allegations by Terwilliger appear to be baseless in that Comey did nothing to stop either Gonzales or Card from saying their piece.
 Moreover, after refusing to do what Card and Gonzales wanted him to do, Ashcroft made it clear that due to his still being hospitalized, he considered Comey for all intents and purposes as acting Attorny General to have assumed all the responsibilities and duties of the Attorney General.
 Instead of being in way of Card and Gonzales making their case to the Attorney General, James Comey was on that particular day, in fact as designated by Ashcroft, the Attorney General of the United States– the very person that Terwilliger says Comey was attempting to prevent Gonzales from making make his case to.

 Interestingly, Terwilliger’s comments are a reversal of what his client has previously said.
 According to Barton Gellman’s book on Cheney, The Angler, “[W]hen John Ashcroft returned to health… Ashcroft and Comey paid a call to the White House counsel [Gonzales at the time]..
 Gonzales apologized for the hospital visit, `I never should have done that,’ he reportedly told the attorney general, `I’m very sorry.’”
-If Gellman’s account is correct, it appears that that apology has been withdrawn.
+If Gellman’s account is correct, it appears that that apology has been withdraw.